infusionsoft/mickael-test-2024.11/sdks/core/javascript/docs/OrdersApi.md

 let orderId = "orderId_example"; // String | order_id
 let opts = {
   'updateMask': ["null"], // [String] | An optional list of properties to be updated.
 If set, only the provided properties will be updated and others will be skipped.
-  'order': new KeapCoreServiceCoreSdk.RestV2PatchOrderRequest() // RestV2PatchOrderRequest | order
+  'restV2PatchOrderRequest': new KeapCoreServiceCoreSdk.RestV2PatchOrderRequest() // RestV2PatchOrderRequest | order
 };
 apiInstance.patchOrderUsingPATCH(orderId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);